 The East Quabbin Land Trust encourages visitors to all of its preserves.
 Please be respectful of the land and other visitors.
-EQLT has several policies that guide use of the land, including a Dog Walking Policy, Hunting and Fishing Policy and Recreational Trail Use Policy.
+EQLT has several policies that guide use of the land, including a Dog Policy, Hunting and Fishing Policy and Recreational Trail Use Policy.
 We encourage you to go explore Mandell Hill.

 The Mandell Hill property is a beautiful landscape that the public is encouraged to utilize, but do keep in mind that this is a working farm property, and that the ecological management is ongoing.
 There will be times when there is machinery about, and you may also witness areas of land clearing.
 This work is always according to a strict, long-term management plan in pursuit of the East Quabbin Land Trust’s mission of preserving the natural, historical, agricultural and recreational character of the region.
-At times gates may block trails as cattle are being pastured in rotation.
-Gates on trails are meant to be passed through, but ALWAYS close the gates behind you immediately.
-In line with the agriculture, especially the cattle and electric fences, along with the ecological practices, especially the promotion of ground-nesting birds, dog walking is discouraged on the property.

 In 2022 a Motus wildlife tracking tower was installed.
 Scientists across the northeast can track birds, insects and mammals as they migrate up and down the eastern seaboard.
 Click here to see detections from our receiver.

-Trail Loop at Mandell Hill
+Blue Loop Trail at Mandell Hill

 Click here for a map of the property.

-- 1.5 miles
+• 1.5 miles

-- 1 hour
+• 1 hour

 Start Location: The marked parking lot is at the intersection of Barre and Ridge Roads.